reactive-firewall/multicast/docs/CI.md

 #### Linting phases

-The generalized design of linter workflows in the Multicast Project CI/CD pipeline follows these same phases:
+The generalized design of linter workflows in the Multicast project CI/CD pipeline follows these same phases:

 * **Initialization** - Bootstraps environment and any initial setup automatically